 About me

-I'm a neurodivergent therapist (late diagnosed ADHD), who resonates deeply with the cycles of overthinking, overdoing, and burning out.
+I'm a neurodivergent therapist (late diagnosed ADHD), who resonates with the familiar cycles of overthinking, overdoing, and burning out.
 Learning to recognise these cycles, and better understand the drivers behind them, as well as developing more self-compassion, have been invaluable for me in my own understanding of how my brain works.

 I have always been drawn to nature and animals.
 I spend much of my time outdoors; hiking with my dog, and being around horses.
 I have been involved with horses since a young age and have had the privilege of experiencing the therapeutic power these amazing animals can have on us.
 I am a believer in the benefits of nature for our physical and mental wellbeing and think this is an important aid in therapeutic work.